Karasp1980/bunnyland/README.md

 ![Comments](images/comments.jpg)

-* ## Create a Adoption post
+* ## Create an Adoption post

 If you are logged in, you are able to share adoption posts with the community.
-By clicking on the Add Post menu option in the Navigation Bar, you are taken to the Create post page, where you can submit the event creation form to the API.
+By clicking on the Add Adoption post menu option in the Navigation Bar, you are taken to the Create post page, where you can submit the event creation form to the API.

  Once the form has been submitted successfully, you can see the post published successfully as you are re-directed automatically to the newly created event details page.